mlegard/Boston-Housing-Market-Regression/README.md

 ## Files
 Boston_Housing_Analysis.R: This R script contains all the codes for conducting the multiple linear regression analysis.
-Boston_Housing_Report.pdf: A detailed report that discusses the methodology, analysis, results, and conclusions.
+Boston_Housing_Analysis.pdf: A detailed report that discusses the methodology, analysis, results, and conclusions.

 ## Dataset
 The dataset used in this analysis is the Boston Housing dataset.
 Collected by for a study titled ‘Hedonic prices and the demand for clean air.’ by David Harrison Jr. and Daniel L. Rubinfeld, the data set contains information about the housing values in the suburbs of Boston.